ghga-de/ghga-metadata-schema/docs/schema_markdown/Submission_conditions.md

 # Slot: conditions

-The Conditions associated with this Submission.
+One or more Condition entities associated with this Submission.

 URI: [GHGA:Submission_conditions](https://w3id.org/GHGA/Submission_conditions)